christianityorigins/website/books/_posts/2016-08-12-christianity-and-its-secularized-variants.md

 Universalism, the transvaluation of traditional ethnic values, monotheism (good vs. evil), and the concept of sin exist to self-deify and weaponize the lowest castes.
 This allows the slaves and lower castes to feel morally and socially superior to the higher castes because of the concept of sin and set commandments of behavior.
 \
  &nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;       In his book 'On the Genealogy of Morality' (1887) Friedrich Nietzsche wrote that the jews (5), who he claimed are motivated by deep resentment and hatred (6), create these "slave morality" systems (7) to empower the lowest "chandala" castes (8).
 This is what makes the system self-policing and self-regulating.
 The savior complex (9) is a subset of christian self-deification and is a heritage of monotheism and messianism (10).
 Self-deification (11) is the foundation for attacking those that are identified as heretics (12) and redeeming others.\
- &nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;       So, Christianity is a slave morality system that becomes self-regulating.
+ &nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;       So, Christianity is a slave morality system that is designed to strip the will to power from people, but it is also a system that is engineered to be self-sustaining, allowing it to maintain control over the population with minimal external intervention by empowering the "chandala castes" and then weaponizing their sense of resentment.